canonical/charmcraft/README.md

 Now, if you have a Kubernetes cluster with the Juju OLM accessible you can issue `juju deploy ./my-new-charm.charm --resource httpbin-image=kennethreitz/httpbin`.
+For classic machine deployments you can issue `juju deploy ./my-new-charm.charm`.
 You do not need to publish your operator on Charmhub, you can pass the charmed operator file around directly to users, or for CI/CD purposes.